 Now, let’s take a look at strength training.

-Now let’s take a look at threshold training.
+Now let’s take a look at LT training.

-As I mentioned earlier in this article, lactate threshold training refers to specific training at the intensity that corresponds with, or is slightly below, your lactate threshold.
-And normally, this involves either one continuous effort (e.g. 25-30minutes), or it can be split into several intervals (e.g. 2-3 x 10minutes).
+As I mentioned earlier in this article, LT training refers to specific training at the intensity that corresponds with, or is slightly below, your lactate threshold.
+Normally, this involves either one continuous effort (e.g. 25-30minutes), or it can be split into several longer (e.g. 2-3 x 10minutes) or shorter (e.g. 4-6 x 5minutes) intervals.

 We’ll take a closer look at some specific lactate threshold workouts shortly.